Is Your Business Prepared to Comply with The New GDPR?

 You may be asking yourself what is GDPR (General Data Protection Regulations), why am I hearing about it so much and how does it apply to my Kansas City area business.
-On May 25, 2018 these regulations will be going in to affect, and as an attorney that specializes in business law I anticipate many of the organizations that I do business with to seek guidance on how to make sure they are in compliance.
+On May 25, 2018, these regulations will be going into effect, and as an attorney that specializes in business law, I anticipate many of the organizations that I do business with to seek guidance on how to make sure they are in compliance.

 First off, let me explain what GDPR is.
 It is a new European data protection law that will regulate how the personal data of EU citizens can be collected, used and maintained, along with giving the individuals more control over their own data.

 What Does This Mean for Your US Business?

 As an attorney let me offer some pointers for your business to consider:

 First, I would suggest creating an action plan that includes a team that will educate and train your entire business on the regulations.
 Having a staff that is versed in the regulations and compliance is imperative for success.